mohamedabdulkadar788/Pizza-Sales-Dashboard/README.md

 - Total sales per month
 - Sales by pizza type and size
 - Top-selling pizzas
-- Sales by customer demographics
+- Sales by different categories of Pizza
-- Performance comparison of different branches

 ## Getting Started